awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Exporting.NonRDSRepl.md

-# Exporting Data from a MySQL DB Instance by Using Replication<a name="MySQL.Procedural.Exporting.NonRDSRepl"></a>
+# Exporting data from a MySQL DB instance by using replication<a name="MySQL.Procedural.Exporting.NonRDSRepl"></a>

 To export data from a MySQL 5\.6 or later DB instance to a MySQL instance running external to Amazon RDS, you can use replication\.
 In this scenario, the Amazon RDS MySQL DB instance is the *source MySQL DB instance*, and the MySQL instance running external to Amazon RDS is the *external MySQL database*\.